-With these exercises you’ll be able to strengthen your hamstrings and even loosen them up.
+With these exercises, you’ll be able to strengthen your hamstrings and even loosen them up.
 Lastly, I got a few remedies for pulled hamstrings if you injure yourself during training.

-Tips for pulled hamstring
+Tips for a pulled hamstring

 This is not a treatment method of any sort, you should see a doctor is you pull or strain your hamstring.
 These are just remedies you can use before you see the doctor.

 Place ice of the pulled hamstring to reduce pain and inflammation.
 Do this for immediately after the injury – you can even apply it several times a day for 10 – 15 minutes.